 Svelte is actually reactive

-This means that you don’t need to use useState or useEffect to update your components.
+to update your components.
 Svelte will automatically update your components when their dependencies change.
-In many cases, simply updating a let variable is enough to trigger an update.
+In many cases, simply updating a let

 Another great feature built into the language is stores, which are a way to share state between components.
 Stores are reactive, so updating a store will automatically update any components that depend on it.
 They can be accessed like this: